pnnl/seak/README.md

   - https://gitlab.pnnl.gov/perf-lab-hub/seak

+**Abstract**: The SEAK Suite is collection of constraining problems for common embedded computing challenges.
+A constraining problem is a mission-centric and goal-oriented problem specifications that separate problem-domain constraints from solution implementations so as to encourage creative solutions that meet goals but that may deviate from standard implementations.

 **About**: Many applications of high performance embedded computing are limited by performance or power bottlenecks.
 Consider a mobile imaging system that recognizes faces from an array of cameras.
 Because